Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So you can be sure that my hiking tent reviews will give you the pros AND the cons.

-The tent being reviewed, an MSR Hubba Hubba, was purchased with my own money after extensive comparison research.
+The tent being reviewed, the MSR Hubba Hubba two person tent, was purchased with my own money after extensive comparison research.

 Contact me if you have specific questions which aren't answered in my hiking tent reviews.

-And please note that if you purchase this tent through the link above (after careful consideration of my review), it will cost you nothing extra.
+And please note that if you purchase this tent through the links on this page (after careful consideration of my review), it will cost you nothing extra.

 And that's just in one day!!